23W-GBAC/Enechukwu_Blogs/Automation_0.4.md

 Descriptive names were chosen for functions and variables, providing clarity on their roles.

 **Main Function:**
-The main functionality was encapsulated within the monitor_and_output function, making it more organized and easy to follow.
+The main functionality was encapsulated within the 'monitor_and_output' function, making it more organized and easy to follow.

 **Script Entrypoint:**
-The if __name__ == "__main__": block was included to ensure that the script runs only when executed directly, not when imported as a module.
+The 'if __name__ == "__main__":' block was included to ensure that the script runs only when executed directly, not when imported as a module.

 In conclusion, the journey to organize my Python script taught me valuable lessons in code structure and readability.
 With a combination of best practices and guidance from ChatGPT, the transformation was significant.
 The resulting script not only functions effectively but is also a testament to the importance of clear organization in facilitating collaboration and maintainability.